emaiannone/surface/README.md

 - [] How many times should we count a method that both read and writes?
 - [] Classified methods and critical classes are boolean concepts.
 Should we give them a ratio?
 - [] The papers talk about other measures that we are ignoring for not.
 What to do with them?

+# Keywords
+- name and code regex seems to be useless